 The payment terms and cancellation policies vary by brand, stateroom category, length of voyage, and country of purchase.
 A deposit for a future booking is required at or soon after the time of booking.
 Final payment is generally due between 120 days and 180 days before the voyage.
 Deposits on advance ticket sales are deferred when received and include amounts that are refundable.
 Deferred amounts are subsequently recognized as revenue ratably during the voyage sailing days as services are rendered over time on the ship.
 Deposits are generally cancellable and refundable prior to sailing, but may be subject to penalties, depending on the timing of cancellation.
-Historically, the inception of substantive cancellation penalties generally coincided with the dates that final payment is due, and penalties generally increased as the voyage sail date approaches.
-We have launched cancellation policies for certain sailings booked during certain time periods to permit certain guests to cancel cruises which were not part of a temporary suspension of voyages up to 15 days prior to embarkation for cruises embarking prior to December 31, 2022 or in the event of a positive COVID-19 test and receive a refund in the form of a credit to be applied toward a future cruise.
+The inception of substantive cancellation penalties generally coincides with dates that final payment is due, and penalties generally increase as the voyage sail date approaches.
 Cancellation fees are recognized in passenger ticket revenue in the month of the cancellation.
+Our standard payment and cancellation penalties apply for all sailings after March 31, 2023.